 All critical facilities within our District need to remain operational.
-This includes everything from hospitals, to emergency services facilities, to water/sewer infrastructure.
+Examples include but are not limited to: hospitals and other medical facilities; emergency services facilities, including emergency shelters; water/sewer infrastructure; grocery stores and other retailers selling food and/or other necessities; etc.

-• Ensure critical facilities have backup power systems in place or are actively pursuing funds for them.
+• Ensure critical facilities have backup power systems in place or are actively pursuing them.